Trixie Minx: Burlesque Ballroom

 Burlesque Ballroom debuted in December 2010 and continues to run weekly every Friday at the Royal Sonesta New Orleans on Bourbon Street.
-This intimate production turns the Jazz Playhouse into a burlesque speakeasy where dancers perform throughout the room to live jazz & blues music.
-Featuring a rotating cast of New Orleans and international touring burlesque performers, this is a unique perspective on the various types of beauty & styles of classic burlesque.
-Historically, Burlesque Ballroom is significant as it is the only weekly show where burlesque & live music come together once again as it did during the original heyday of 1950s Bourbon Street burlesque culture.
+This intimate production turns the Jazz Playhouse into a burlesque speakeasy where dancers perform throughout the room to live jazz and blues music.
+Featuring a rotating cast of New Orleans and international touring burlesque performers, this is a unique perspective on the various types of beauty and styles of classic burlesque.
+Historically, Burlesque Ballroom is significant as it is the only weekly show where burlesque and live music come together once again as it did during the original heyday of 1950s Bourbon Street burlesque culture.

 Burgundy Burlesque

 Originally created in 2011 as Creole Sweet Tease, this show was reorganized as Burgundy Burlesque in December 2015 by co-founders Trixie Minx, Kerry Lewis, and Gerald French of the Original Tuxedo Jazz Band.
-With a heavy influence on the music of New Orleans past & present this production showcases a cast of burlesque dancers that perform in collaboration with the musicians in an improvisational manner.
-This show runs weekly at the Saint Hotel & Autograph Collection on Canal Street, New Orleans.
+With a heavy influence on the music of New Orleans past and present this production showcases a cast of burlesque dancers that perform in collaboration with the musicians in an improvisational manner.
+This show runs weekly at the Saint Hotel and Autograph Collection on Canal Street, New Orleans.

 The Burlesque Show

-Produced by Allen Valentine, The Burlesque Show, is in its 4th season at the Borgata Hotel and Casino in Atlantic City, NJ.
-Trixie Minx is a featured burlesque performer in this high energy show that combines burlesque with comic skits, choreographed numbers, and other prominent burlesque dancers Hazel Honeysuckle, Media Noche, Piper Marie, & Rosy Cheeks.
+Produced by Allen Valentine, The Burlesque Show, is in its 4th season at the Borgata Hotel and Casino in Atlantic City, New Jersey.
+Trixie Minx is a featured burlesque performer in this high energy show that combines burlesque with comic skits, choreographed numbers, and other prominent burlesque dancers Hazel Honeysuckle, Media Noche, Piper Marie, and Rosy Cheeks.

 Fantasy

-Designed in 2014 for Couples Cruise, Fantasy is an exotic interpretation on all that is sensual & erotic.
-This variety style show features contortionists, acro balancers, aerialists in acts that focus on the human experiences of love & lust.
+Designed in 2014 for Couples Cruise, Fantasy is an exotic interpretation on all that is sensual and erotic.
+This variety style show features contortionists, acro balancers, aerialists in acts that focus on the human experiences of love and lust.

 Fleur de Tease

-Trixie Minx's first & flagstaff production, Fleur de Tease started in September 2006 out of her desire to explore a more theatrical and comical side to burlesque within a group dynamic.
-With a cast of dancers, comedians, magicians, & aerialists Fleur de Tease brings a new elaborate theme show to One Eyed Jacks on Toulouse Street in New Orleans each month (formerly the ShimSham where Ronnie Magri & the Shimshammettes began).
+Trixie Minx's first and flagstaff production, Fleur de Tease started in September 2006 out of her desire to explore a more theatrical and comical side to burlesque within a group dynamic.
+With a cast of dancers, comedians, magicians, and aerialists Fleur de Tease brings a new elaborate theme show to One Eyed Jacks on Toulouse Street in New Orleans each month (formerly the ShimSham where Ronnie Magri and the Shimshammettes began).
 Fleur de Tease has become synonymous with the definition of New Orleans Burlesque and has been featured at the New Orleans Jazz & Heritage Festival (with Preservation Hall, Better than Ezra), New Orleans Food & Wine Experience, Tales of the Cocktail, Voodoo Music Experience.